AShocks/street-sports/README.md

     * The form is used to collect data from parents whose children would like to join our academy

     * The form lets parents or guardians register their and their child's name as well as contact details
-    * The form is valuable to the user as it lets them join up to the Streetsports soccer academy
+    * The form is valuable to the user as it lets them join up to the Streetsports Soccer Academy

 ![SignUp Form](/assets/images/form.PNG)